LDeYoung17/zuber-practicum/README.md

 <h2>Plans for updates</h2>

-I am planning to edit some of the labels on the bar charts to make it clearer what they are evaluating, as well as labeling the SQL queries to show what data they are searching for.
+Edit the labels on the bar charts using matplotlib to make it clearer what they are evaluating.
+Label the SQL queries using comments to show what data they are searching for.

 <h2>Sample Graph</h2>